robert72127/alicedbv2/README.md

     )
 ```

-Stateless node, that filters tuples.
+Stateless node, that filters tuples based on user provided filter function.

 ###### Union, Except

-Since those work in almost identical way we will only provide example of Union
+Since those work in almost identical way (only difference being adding/subtracting) we will only provide example of Union

 ```
     g->Union(